Relax (Crystal Waters song)

 "Relax" is a song by American singer-songwriter Crystal Waters from her second studio album, Storyteller (1994).
-It was released in 1995 as the fourth and last single from the album, and peaked at number-one on the Billboard Dance Club Songs chart in the US.
-It was also classified the Billboard Hot Dance Breakouts number-one for the category of Club Play Singles on July 1, 1995.
+It was released in 1995 by Mercury Records as the fourth and last single from the album and peaked at number one on the US Billboard Dance Club Play chart.
 In the UK, it reached number 37.
-A black-and-white music video was also produced to promote the single, directed by German director Marcus Nispel.
+The song was written by Waters with its producer, David Anthony.
+The accompanying black-and-white music video was directed by German director Marcus Nispel.